twistlock/docs/api/descriptions/feeds/cve_allow_list_put.md

-Globally whitelists a set of Custom Vulnerability Environments (CVEs).
+Globally whitelists a set of Common Vulnerabilities and Exposures (CVE).

 **Note:** Any previously installed lists are overwritten.

 ### cURL Request

-The following cURL command installs a list of globally whitelisted CVEs.
+The following cURL command installs a globally whitelisted CVE list.

 ```bash
 $ curl -k \